-Under Florida law a record expungement definition is the means by which people who have been arrested can have their criminal record removed from public eyes.
+Under Florida law the record expungement definition is the means by which people who have been arrested can have their criminal record made into a non-public record.
 This process is effective in eliminating most hurdles a criminal record brings.

 The Record Expungement Definition

 Wikipedia defines an expungement in this way: